-You can contact the Credit Reference Agencies currently operating in the UK; the information they hold may not be the same so it is worth contacting them all.
+You can contact the CRAs currently operating in the UK; the information they hold may not be the same so it is worth contacting them all.
 They will charge you a small statutory fee.

-Please contact marbles customer services on 0333 220 2692 if you want to receive details of the relevant fraud prevention agencies.
+Please contact us at Customer Services Team on 0333 220 2692 if you want to receive details of the relevant FPAs.

-A: Credit reference agencies (CRAs) collect and maintain information on consumers' and businesses' credit behaviour, on behalf of organisations in the UK.
+A: CRAs collect and maintain information on consumers' and businesses' credit behaviour, on behalf of organisations in the UK.

-A: Fraud Prevention Agencies (FPAs) collect, maintain and share information on known and suspected fraudulent activity.
+A: FPAs collect, maintain and share, information on known and suspected fraudulent activity.
 Some CRAs also act as FPAs.

-Q: Why do you use them when I have applied to your organisation?
+Q: Why do you use CRAs and FPAs when I have applied to your organisation?

-A: Although you have applied to us (NewDay Ltd) and we will check our own records, we will also contact CRAs to get information on your credit behaviour with other organisations.
+A: Although you have applied to NewDay and we will check our own records, we will also contact CRAs to get information on your credit behaviour with other organisations.
 This will help us make the best possible assessment of your overall situation before we make a decision.

 A: Publicly available information:

-Fraud information may also come from fraud prevention agencies.
+- Fraud information may also come from FPAs

-Q: How will I know if my information is to be sent to a Credit Reference Agency or a Fraud Prevention Agency?
+Q: How will I know if my personal information is to be sent to a CRA or FPA?

-Q: Why is my data used in this way?
+Q: Why is my personal information used in this way?

 A: We and other organisations want to make the best possible decisions we can, in order to make sure that you, or your business, will be able to repay us.
 Some organisations may also use the information to check your identity.
 In this way we can ensure that we all make responsible decisions.
 At the same time we also want to make decisions quickly and easily and, by using up to date information, provided electronically, we are able to make the most reliable and fair decisions possible.

-Q: Who controls what such agencies are allowed to do with my data?
+Q: Who controls what CRAs are allowed to do with my personal information?

-A: All organisations that collect and process personal data are regulated by the Data Protection Act 1998, overseen by the Information Commissioner's Office.
-All credit reference agencies are in regular dialogue with the Commissioner.
+A: All organisations that collect and process personal information are regulated by the Data Protection Act 1998, and compliance with the Data Protection Act 1998 is overseen by the UK Information Commissioner's Office.
+All CRAs are in regular dialogue with the Information Commissioner's Office.
 Use of the Electoral Register is controlled under the Representation of the People Act 2000.